idaholab/MontePy/README.md

 ## Bugs, Requests and Development

-So Montepy doesn't do what you want?
+So MontePy doesn't do what you want?
 Right now development is done with a  Just-In-Time development approach, as in features are added JIT for a developer to use them on my current projects.
 If there's a feature you want add an issue here with the feature request tag.
 If you want to add a feature on your own talk to Micah Gale (but still add the issue).
 The system is very modular and you should be able to develop it pretty quickly.